JAFavela/Personal-Projects/Automatic Budget Transfer Tool/README.md

 # Automatic Budget Transfer Tool
-I developed this program to help my girlfriend, who is an auditor, not waste so much time on a repetative task that i figured a machine should do instead.
+I developed this program to help my girlfriend, who is an auditor, not waste so much time on a repetitive task that i figured a machine should do instead.

 ## What it does:
 - Basically, the program takes a pdf of specially formated values and reads all of them into a list.